Benjamin F. Tracy: Biography

+On February 3, 1890, Tracy's wife and younger daughter died in a fire at their residence in Washington, D.C.
+His wife, Belinda, died by falling out a window in an attempt to escape the building, and his daughter, Mary, died from smoke inhalation.
+Tracy himself lost consciousness due to the smoke but was rescued by Chief Joseph Parris of the D.C.
+Fire Department.
+The secretary's elder daughter, Emma, and his granddaughter, Alice, sustained injuries from jumping out a window, but both survived.
+After regaining consciousness some time later, Tracy learned of the deaths of his loved ones from President Harrison.
+A funeral was held at the White House several days later, and the bodies of the dead were buried in Rock Creek Cemetery.
+Following a brief period of mourning, during which he received many messages of condolences from heads of state and other prominent individuals, Tracy returned to his official duties.

 Tracy was noted for his role in the creation of the "New Navy", a major reform of the service, which had fallen into obsolescence after the Civil War.
 Like President Harrison, he supported a naval strategy focused more on offense, rather than on coastal defense and commerce raiding.
 A major ally in this effort was naval theorist Captain Alfred Thayer Mahan, who had served as a professor at the new Naval War College (founded 1884).
 In 1890, Mahan published his major work, The Influence of Sea Power upon History, 1660–1783—a book that achieved an international readership.
 Drawing on historical examples, Mahan supported the construction of a "blue-water Navy" that could do battle on the high seas.

 Tracy also supported the construction of modern warships.
 On June 30, 1890, Congress passed the Naval Appropriations Act for Fiscal Year 1891 (also known as the Battleship Act of 1890), a measure which authorized the construction of three battleships.
 The first three were later named USS Indiana (BB-1), USS Massachusetts (BB-2), and USS Oregon (BB-3).
 The battleship USS Iowa (BB-4) was authorized two years later.

-Tracy's wife and child died in a fire at their residence in Washington, DC in 1890.

 In the 1896 presidential election, Tracy was a presidential elector for William McKinley and Garret Hobart.

 After leaving the Navy Department, Tracy again took up his legal practice.
 In 1896 he defended New York City Police commissioner Andrew Parker from accusations of negligence and incompetence by fellow commissioner Theodore Roosevelt in a performance that significantly embarrassed Roosevelt.
 He also helped end the Venezuela Crisis of 1895 by assisting Venezuela in negotiating a settlement to their boundary dispute with Great Britain.